NCAR/LFDI-TCB/README.md

 ## Mid-level Structures
 ### Controller
-The Controller Structure helps control the Heater conntected to the PCB.
+The Controller Structure helps control the Heaters conntected to the PCB.
 It's composed of two hardware level and one software level structure The Controler will control the Heat based onthe TMP117 Heater and the PID structure settings